Citroën Racing

-Citroën Racing is a motorsport brand and department of the French automobile manufacturer, Automobiles Citroën (Note: Automobiles Citroën is a 100% owned subsidiary of Stellantis NV) that currently competes in the ABB FIA Formula E World Championship with the main drivers of Nick Cassidy and Jean-Èric Vergne.
+Citroën Racing is a motorsport brand and department of the French automobile manufacturer, Automobiles Citroën (Note: Automobiles Citroën is a 100% owned subsidiary of Stellantis NV) that currently competes in the ABB FIA Formula E World Championship with its drivers Nick Cassidy and Jean-Éric Vergne.
 It is most notable for entering the Citroën World Rally Team into the World Rally Championship until 2019, thus helping to propel Sébastien Loeb and Daniel Elena to become the most successful crew in the history of the series.

 As of January 2023, the department's primary function is manufacturing the C3 Rally2 along with distribution of parts, including for its catalogue of out-of-production cars.
 It no longer contests motorsport directly itself although Citroën provide support through the brand to privateer entries of the C3.
 Retail sales of official Citroën Racing branded merchandise is handled by Peugeot Citroën Racing Shop.

 Citroën Racing is a constituent of Stellantis Motorsport along with other motorsport and performance brands, subsidiaries and departments within the portfolio of Citroën's parent company, Stellantis.